 I will get on with “Quickness”!
 Quickly!
 I see four main ideas: rhythm, economy, manipulation of time, and the combination of Hurry Slowly.

 First, rhythm.
 Calvino starts the lecture with a legend of Charlemagne and other folk tales and fairy tales to illustrate his value of Quickness.
-Please read the original; it is easy to follow and to explain it here would be to copy it all.
+It is easy to follow and to explain it here would be to copy it all.

 Once again, sometimes it is hard to see how to incorporate some of the ideas into most stories.
 Like the idea of magical objects, which fairy tales have narrative function: “the plot can be described in terms of the change of ownership of a certain number of objects.”
 I am not sure why this is part of Quickness, but I can see how it works in his examples, and it is obvious how it worked in “Millennium House” – the house itself is a magic object!
 And the change of ownership from builder to the man who asked for the house in the first place moves the plot, is the turning point!